99ron/django_milestone/README.md

     To be able to create, edit, delete and view services on their account To be able to leave a review once they've purchased a service.
     To be able to contact the company for any queries via a contact form.
+    To be able to sort through previous reviews to make judgement on work done

 ## User stories: